hougesen/kdlfmt/README.md

 `.kdlfmtignore` files are used to ignore files/directories.

-It used the same syntax as `.gitignore` files.
+It uses the same syntax as `.gitignore` files.

 ### Shell completion